A Kidney blood test is enough to investigate the health

 • Diabetes (more rarely).

-• In renal failure, the “cleaning and “process” work carried out by the kidneys is damaged.
+• In renal failure, the “cleaning and “process” work carried out by the organ is damaged.
 Older people are generally more likely to develop it.

 The rules